bqkhai/VnExpress/README.md

-# news_and_weather_app
+INT3120 1

-News data is provided by VNExpress.net and OpenweatherMap
+News and weather app